C# OOP Essentials: Concepts, Examples, and Benefits

 1. Class

-class is a blueprint for creating objects that encapsulate both data and behavior.
+A class is a blueprint that defines data (fields) and behavior (methods).

 public string Model;